Self-Tuning Self-Supervised Image Anomaly Detection: Introduction

 \section{Introduction}

-Anomaly detection (AD) finds many applications in security, finance, manufacturing, and surveillance, to name a few.
-Thanks to its popularity, the literature is abound with numerous detection techniques \citep{bookCharu}, while deep neural network-based AD models have attracted the most attention recently \citep{pang2021deep}.
-Especially for adversarial or dynamically-changing settings in which the anomalies are to be identified, it is important to design \textit{unsupervised} techniques.
-While supervised detection can be employed for label-rich settings, unsupervised detection becomes critical to remain alert to emerging phenomena or the so-called ``unknown unknowns''.
-Lack of ground-truth labels, however, makes it notoriously difficult to tune modern deep AD models with various hyperparameters \citep{ding2022hyperparameter}.
+Anomaly detection (AD) finds various applications in security, finance, and manufacturing, to name a few.
+Thanks to its popularity, the literature is abound with numerous detection techniques \citep{bookCharu}, while neural network-based models have attracted the most attention recently \citep{pang2021deep}.
+Especially for dynamically-changing settings in which anomalies are to be identified, it is important to design \textit{unsupervised} techniques.
+While supervised detection can be employed for label-rich settings, unsupervised detection becomes critical to remain alert to the so-called ``unknown unknowns''.

 Recently, self-supervised learning (SSL) has emerged as a promising paradigm that offers supervisory signals to real-world problems while avoiding the extensive cost of manual labeling, leading to great success in advancing NLP \citep{conneau2020unsupervised, brown2020language} as well as computer vision tasks \citep{goyal2021self, he2022masked}.
-SSL has become particularly attractive for \textit{unsupervised} tasks such as AD, where labeled data is either nonexistent, costly to obtain, or nontrivial to simulate in the face of unknown anomalies.
-Thus, the literature has seen a recent surge of SSL-based AD (SSAD) techniques \citep{Golan18GEOM,Hendrycks19OE,Bergman20GOAD,Li21CutPaste,Sehwag21SSD,Qiu21NeuTraL}.
+SSL has become particularly attractive for \textit{unsupervised} problems such as AD, where labeled data is either nonexistent, costly to obtain, or nontrivial to simulate in the face of unknown anomalies.
+For this reason, the literature has seen a recent surge of SSL-based AD (SSAD) techniques \citep{Golan18GEOM,Hendrycks19OE,Bergman20GOAD,Li21CutPaste,Sehwag21SSD,Qiu21NeuTraL}.
 The typical approach to SSAD involves incorporating {self-generated} \textit{pseudo} anomalies into training, and then learning to separate those from the inliers.
-The pseudo anomalies are most often synthesized artificially by transforming inliers through a data augmentation function, such as masking, blurring, etc. (there is also work that ``outlier-expose'' the inliers to real samples from external data repos \cite{Hendrycks19OE}).
+The pseudo anomalies are most often synthesized artificially by transforming inliers through a data augmentation function, such as masking, blurring, or rotation.